Yastremska Cleared To Play After Doping Ban Squashed - UrduPoint

 Yastremska's provisional suspension was lifted with immediate effect, and "she will not serve any period of ineligibility for her violation", the ITF said.

+Yastremska posted on Twitter that she was "glad and relieved" to have been "cleared of any wrongdoing".

+"The Tribunal accepted that the positive test was caused by contamination," Yastremska said in a statement.

-The decision is subject to appeal by the World Anti-Doping Agency (WADA) and the Ukrainian anti-doping agency to the Court of Arbitration for Sport.
+"I've been through a lot during the last six months and it has been difficult to cope with all the negative comments."
+The decision is subject to appeal to the Court of Arbitration for Sport by the World Anti-Doping Agency (WADA) and the Ukrainian anti-doping agency.

 Yastremska has won three WTA titles in her career, with her best Grand Slam performance a run to the fourth round at Wimbledon in 2019.